Diplomatic history of World War II: New Zealand

 The Labour Government had been critical of the fascist powers, voicing opposition to the second Italian invasion of Abyssinia in 1935.
 During the war, New Zealand assumed responsibility for the defense of some British colonies in the Pacific on behalf of Britain.

-The Canberra Pact of 1944 between Australia and New Zealand was criticized in the United States.
+In 1944, New Zealand signed the Canberra Pact with Australia, to increase cooperation on international affairs between the two nations.
+The move was criticized by the United States over the lack of its consultation.

 South Africa

 At the outset of the war in September 1939, the fears in London that South Africa would take the advice of Prime Minister J. B. M. Hertzog and remain neutral were relieved when the South African Parliament voted 80 to 67 for war, and Hertzog resigned.

 United States

 President Roosevelt tried to avoid repeating what he saw as Woodrow Wilson's mistakes in World War I. Wilson called for neutrality in thought and deed, while Roosevelt made it clear his administration strongly favored Britain and China.
 Unlike the loans in World War I, the United States made large-scale grants of military and economic aid to the Allies through Lend-Lease, with little expectation of repayment.
 Wilson did not greatly expand war production before the declaration of war; Roosevelt did.
 After Japan attacked Pearl Harbor, Guam, Wake Island, and the Philippines on December 7, 1941, Congress declared war on Japan the following day, December 8, 1941.
 Roosevelt often mentioned his role in the Wilson administration, but added that he had profited more from Wilson's errors than from his successes.